oikos-cash/oikos-docs-bsc/content/contracts/Synth.md

 ### `transferAndSettle`

-Settles any outstanding fee reclaims and rebates from [SIP-37](https://sips.synthetix.io/sips/sip-37) and then performs the `transfer` functionality.
+Settles any outstanding fee reclaims and rebates and then performs the `transfer` functionality.
 If there is insufficient balance to transfer `value` after any reclaims, the `amount` will be reduced to the remaining balance of the sender.

 Implemented based on [`ExternStateToken._transfer_byProxy`](ExternStateToken#_transfer_byproxy).